Bryan Chong: Personal life

-Chong has a foreign stepfather named Jake Long.
-He also has 5 siblings, 3 half-siblings named Stephanie Long, Camira Long, and Trenton Long and two siblings named Byron Chong and Bruzzel Chong.
+Chong has a foreign stepfather named Jake Long and a mother named Rhiah long.
+For his siblings, he has a total of 5 siblings: 3 younger half-siblings named Stephanie Long, the oldest of the half-siblings; Camira Long, the middle of the half-siblings, who are girls; and Trenton Long, the youngest boy in the family.
+He also has two full siblings named Byron Chong and Bruzzel Chong.